-Many parents struggle with babies or children who just won’t nap in their cribs, but sleep well overnight.
+Many parents struggle with babies or children who just won’t nap in their cribs but sleep well overnight.
 They may protest when put in their crib, don’t sleep very long or need to be rocked, soothed or pushed in the stroller to get to sleep.
 It can be frustrating to not know why they can sleep reasonably well overnight in the crib, but not during naps.
 The good news is if your little one is able to get themselves to sleep in the crib at night, then they can certainly learn how to do the same at nap times.

 If you see your little one having trouble with crib naps, then it is really important to address it.
 Not only is it just not sustainable to always be rocking, soothing or strolling with your baby for the foreseeable future; if your baby isn’t sleeping well over an extended period of time for their naps, then this will start to impact on their night sleep as well.
 If you are spending hours a day rocking, holding or pushing your little one in a stroller while they sleep then they are also not sleeping as well as they could if their nap was taking place in their crib.
 Being held, rocked or pushed in the stroller causes lighter sleep, which means your baby isn’t getting the nice restorative sleep that they really need.

-The reason your little one maybe struggling with the ability to fall asleep, or stay asleep in the crib is because they have become accustomed to something, or someone helping them to get to sleep, and stay asleep.
+The reason your little one may be struggling with the ability to fall asleep or stay asleep in the crib is that they have become accustomed to something, or someone helping them to get to sleep, and stay asleep.
 Whether it is the motion of the stroller or rocking or the yummy mommy cuddles.
 If this becomes a regular daily thing a child or baby will begin to feel like they always need this to fall asleep for their naps and will protest and cry when they are not getting these things once they are put in the crib.
 Now, you may ask: why does my baby fall asleep so well at night in the crib but not nap time?
 This could be for 2 reasons: a) they can differentiate between the different circumstances around bedtime and naptime and 2) the drive to sleep is a lot more intense at night, making it easier to fall asleep.

 So, how do you help teach your little one to LOVE sleeping in their crib?